om2002/News-Website/README.md

 # Description

 This is React NEWS API based Website , In this website you can see top headlines of many categories like general , sports , technology , science , entertainment and any more.
-In this website you can see source , author , date and full news of news.
+In this website you can see source , author , date and full news after clicking Read More.

 ![](Screenshot%20(513).png)